 Getting Started in ClubSport

 ClubSport events are competitions held usually on a road, circuit or paddock, where competitors compete against the clock for the time taken to complete the course.
 The event format/type can be an autocross, a motorkhana, a bent sprint, a dual sprint, a hillclimb or a sporting trial.
 Drifting competitions are also run under ClubSport Regulations in New Zealand.
-See below for more information on the types of events run under MotorSport NZ ClubSport regulations by car clubs around New Zealand.

 A Hillclimb is a sprint up a hill, usually on gravel or tarmac.
 These are popular events for most clubs.